Get insider access

 Build Quality

-The Dell AW3423DW has excellent build quality.
+The build quality is excellent.
 It's well-built, and the plastic body feels solid.
 The stand is heavy and keeps the screen stable, even when you adjust it.
-Although there's a bit of flex along the top bezel and near the inputs in the back, neither are of major concern.
-However, the main downside is that the cooling fan is loud enough that you can hear it in a quiet environment, but if you have music playing or your headphones on while gaming, you won't hear it.
+Although there's a bit of flex along the top bezel and near the inputs in the back, neither is of major concern.
+However, the main downside is that the cooling fan is loud enough that you can hear it in a quiet environment, but if you have music playing or your headphones are on while gaming, you won't hear it.
 If it bothers you, you sadly can't turn the fan off.

 Design